HolidayCheck Group: Operations

 HolidayCheck users can book travel, compare offers and rate their experience.

 The company claims 2.5 million members and 8 million reviews, from an average of 24.13 million visits and 133 million page impressions per month (June 2017).
 HolidayCheck also publishes an online travel magazine, Away.

-HolidayCheck also operates Zoover, a Dutch-language hotel review portal, as well as weather platform Meteovista and car rental comparison site MietwagenCheck.

 The company was a founding member of the Association of New Tourism (VNT), an industry group of non-corporate travel agents promoting new distribution channels, latterly the Association of Internet Travel Distribution (VIR).

 Ownership and acquisitions

 In July 2006, Hubert Burda Media Holding acquired 80 percent of the shares in HolidayCheck AG for €60 million, through its subsidiaries Burda Digital Ventures and Tomorrow Focus AG.
-Tomorrow Focus took a 51% share and Burda Digital Ventures took 29 %.
+Tomorrow Focus took a 51% share and Burda Digital Ventures took 29%.

 In 2007 Burda Digital Ventures sold its shares to Tomorrow Focus AG.
 At the time, HolidayCheck was the market leader among German-speaking hotel and travel review sites, having Hotelcheck.de.
 In 2008, HolidayCheck acquired rival portal Urlaub.com.

 In January 2009, Tomorrow Focus AG acquired a further 14 percent stake for €21.6 million, taking its stake to 94 percent of the company.
 The founders sold their remaining 6 percent of the company in June 2013; Tomorrow Focus AG then became the sole owner.

 The site's parent company made further investments in the travel sector in 2015, while selling several online publishing businesses at the time, including Focus Online and the Huffington Post.
 The company changed its name from Tomorrow Focus AG to HolidayCheck Group AG in 2016.